 Front of House Manager

-Sally has been welcoming guests at The Pickwick for over 6 years, her passion for fantastic service is coupled with her extensive knowledge of the food and drink industry.
+Sally has been welcoming guests at The Pickwick for 9 years, her passion for fantastic service is coupled with her extensive knowledge of the food and drink industry.
 With a particular interest in local Gins, Sally is also a master of creating her own delicious organic house cocktails and cordials.

 Viv, who has lived in South Africa for a large part of her and enjoys visting Hawaii, is part of The Pickwick's fantastic housekeeping team, with an eye for detail and boundless energy, you'll struggle to find her without a duster in hand or a huge smile on her face!

 James has worked at the Pickwick for several years in different guises, but after showing an interest in the kitchen, James is now an apprentice Chef through the Pickwick where he is training both in the pub kitchen and also at specialist catering venues.
 A young Chef to watch!